huihanlhh/huihanlhh.github.io/_pages/about.md

 Outside of research, I enjoy all kinds of sports, cooking/baking, and reading.
 I played water polo in college and it has been one of my best memories.
 Currently, I am learning tennis.

 A functional, pain-free body is the foundation of all pursuits and endeavors.
 From my years of PT visits, I tried summarizing my learnings in a [crash course](https://huihanlhh.github.io/miscellaneous/self-physical-therapy-empowering-recovery/) on self-diagnosing and managing common bodily pains.
-I hope this is helpful for whomever is visiting my site :heart:.
+I hope this is helpful for whomever is visiting my site ❤️.

 Research
 ======